Would the real Adam please stand up?

 Once the photo has been taken, Fuhr said they will post it on Facebook for it to be shared.

-No word on whether Adam Levin from the band Maroon 5 will be involved, but the three Adams organizing the Adam-shoot would like the fame he brings to their name in the frame.
+No word on whether Adam Levine from the band Maroon 5 will be involved, but the three Adams organizing the Adam-shoot would like the fame he brings to their name in the frame.

 “Maybe we can find a way to get a huge cut-out of him to include in it,” laughed Fuhr.